 It's always a good idea to familiarize yourself with your dog's anatomy for grooming care like this.
 This can help you prevent any damage and get a better understanding of what you're looking at while cleaning.
 A dog's ear is a fairly complex structure:

-The visible outside flap of the ear is called the pinna.
+- The visible outside flap of the ear is called the pinna.
 This pinna will flop in some dogs while in others it stands up straight.
-Floppy ears my allow less airflow to the ear canal, making some floppy-eared dogs more prone to ear infections.
+Floppy ears may allow less airflow to the ear canal, making some floppy-eared dogs more prone to ear infections.

-The external canal ends at the eardrum (tympanic membrane).
-This is a thin piece of tissue that vibrates in response to sound waves and assist in hearing.
+- The external canal ends at the eardrum (tympanic membrane).
+This is a thin piece of tissue that vibrates in response to sound waves and assists in hearing.
 The tympanic membrane also protects the middle and inner ear.

-Beyond the eardrum is the middle ear followed by the inner ear.
+- Beyond the eardrum is the middle ear followed by the inner ear.
 These areas contain the delicate structures associated with hearing and balance.
-Damage to the inner or middle ear can cause significant damage to a dog's hearing, balance.
+Damage to the inner or middle ear can cause significant harm to a dog's hearing and balance.
 In some cases, the damage is even permanent.

 - Tweezers or hemostats (for dogs with too much hair in the ear canals)